dwyl/process-handbook/holidays.md

 * Click on `New time off request`
 ![image](https://user-images.githubusercontent.com/16775804/44776681-963bfa00-ab70-11e8-9f86-c8248d2e72a7.png)
 * Select "Holiday" or "Unpaid leave" from the dropdown
-* Fill in the form with Ines as your manager, and a day as 8 hrs.
+* Fill in the form by selecting your manager, and adding 8 hrs per day of holiday.
 (If you're taking half days, that's 4 hrs)
 ![image](https://user-images.githubusercontent.com/16775804/44776826-e4e99400-ab70-11e8-9ba7-9043fc359800.png)
 * That's it!
 You'll see the screen below, and you'll be notified when your holiday has been approved :sunglasses: :surfer: :ski: